Updated: Jan 25

 We are currently loving the Wombat Invest Women in Power Fund.
 Which is Europe’s first Exchange Traded Fund (ETF) that bundles shares of companies that are leaders in gender equality.
 An ETF is a basket of shares from many different companies that can be traded throughout the day.
 The Women in Power fund allows you to easily invest in some of the world’s most successful companies and make a positive impact on the world.

 Disclaimer: Invest at your own risk.
-Investments can go up as well as down.
+Investments can go down as well as up.